 - Develop effective public participation strategies.

-- Assure meaningful community representation in the process, beginning at the earliest possible time.
+- Assure meaningful community representation early on in the process.

 - Seek Tribal representation in the process.